NVIDIA/spark-rapids-ml/notebooks/aws-emr/README.md

   export SUBNET_ID=<your_SubnetId>
   ```

-- Create a cluster with at least two single-gpu TASK workers.
+- Create a cluster with at least two single-gpu workers.
 You will obtain a ClusterId in terminal.
+Noted three GPU nodes are requested here, because EMR cherry picks one node (either CORE or TASK) to run JupyterLab service for notebooks and will not use the node for compute.

   ```
   export CLUSTER_NAME="spark_rapids_ml"
   export CUR_DIR=$(pwd)